CarlKCarlK/anipaint/README.md

 Notes:
 * Python is very picky about using spaces (not tabs)
-* Python is very picky about columnns lining up
+* Python is very picky about columns lining up
 * It will not render an output that is already there
     * So, to get a fresh render, delete the output and aim it out new output folder.
 * "top_folder" is just a convenience.